thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 1. One for the `Argo CD application` configurations called `argocd`
 2. One for the application which will be deployed be the `Argo CD application` configurations called payload.

-Let inspect these two folders.
-The `gif` below shows the create files.
+Let us inspect these two folders.
+The `gif` below shows some of the created files and folders.

 ![](images/develop-own-module-05.gif)